Katahdin: Recreation opportunities

+Katahdin has three primary trailheads.
+Katahdin Stream, Abol, and Roaring Brook.
+Katahdin Stream is the trailhead for the Hunt trail, the final leg of the Appalachian Trail.
+Abol is the trailhead for the Abol trail.
+Roaring Brook is the trailhead for the Helon Taylor trail, and the Chimney Pond trail which later branches into the Saddle, Cathedral, Dudley, and Hamlin Ridge trails.

+All trails are maintained by the Baxter State Park Authority, which runs the State Park.
+Any hike that starts at a trailhead and summits the mountain is considered very strenuous, the highest classification the Park Authority gives.
+Some individual trails are given lower classifications, as they are only part of a full summit hike.
+These trails include Saddle (strenuous), Hamlin Ridge trail (moderate), and Chimney Pond (moderate).

 The most famous hike to the summit goes along Knife Edge, a glacial arête which traverses the ridge between Pamola Peak and Baxter Peak.
 There have been more than 60 deaths on Katahdin since 1933 including October 8 and 9, 2020.
 The park as a whole typically sees a need for roughly 40 search-and-rescue events per year (1 in 2,000 hikers), with a peak of 70 in 2013.
 The vast majority of incidents occur in the summer months, and the primary causes are leg injury, exhaustion, dehydration and disorientation.
 Because of this, Katahdin and New Hampshire's Mount Washington are routinely near the top of the most deadly "low mountains" on Earth, with more fatalities per foot of elevation gained than some much higher mountains in the Himalayas.